 Non-Invasive Methods

-We use these types of administration to deliver Mesenchymal Stromal Cells, exosomes, secretome, Stromal-Vascular Fraction, PRP and macrophages (inhalation).
+We use these types of administration to deliver:

-We also offer non-invasive stem cell delivery methjods that can be conveniently taken with you, such as exosomes and secretomes.
+We also offer non-invasive stem cell delivery methods, such as exosomes and secretome, that can be conveniently taken with you.
 These treatments are available in various forms, including nasal sprays, eye drops, skin applications, and enemas.

 Skin Applications (Masks)

-Skin stem cell applications (masks) typically takes about 20–30 minutes:
+Skin stem cell applications, or masks, typically take about 20–30 minutes.

 - 1